Bluehost vs. Pagely – Budget Hosting vs. Enterprise WordPress Hosting

 User Experience

 When diving into user experience, both Bluehost and Pagely have their own flavor.
-Each offers unique touches that can make or break the hosting journey for you.
-Let’s break it down.
+Each offers unique touches that can make or break your hosting journey.
+Please write it down.
+Please write it down..

 Starting with Bluehost, it has a clean and straightforward dashboard.
 You won’t need a degree in rocket science to figure it out.
-Everything is laid out nicely.
-We’re talking one-click installations and drag-and-drop features.
-If you’re a newbie, chances are you’ll feel right at home.
+Everything is laid nicely—wee ‘re-c’re-clicke-clickons and drag-and-drop features.
+If you’re charry, you’ll be at home.
 It lives up to its promise of being user-friendly.

 Ease of Setup